Awasu Ski Resort in Toyama is the friendliest ski resort in Japan

 The first pair lift had only one pink carriage.
 Fun tricks were hidden in various places.

-In 2020, a crowdfunding campaign to raise operational funds raised 6.62 million yen from 429 people, against a target of 2 million yen.
-In order to meet such high expectations, Matsui decided to visit Awasu Ski Resort every day, objectively observing the flow of customers, observing from a bird's eye view, breaking down existing concepts, and trying something new.
+In a crowdfunding campaign held in 2020 to raise operating funds, they raised 6.62 million yen from 429 people against a target of 2 million yen.
+To live up to these high expectations, Matsui decided to visit the Awazuno ski resort every day, objectively observing customer traffic, taking a bird's-eye view, and breaking down existing concepts to try new things.

-"What I value is running the business from the customer's perspective.
-I take the initiative to listen to customers, put their requests into practice right away, and capture their hearts."
+"What I value most is operating from the customer's perspective.
+I proactively listen to customers, quickly turn their requests into reality, and try to win their hearts."

 Matsui talks to university students who have come empty-handed from the Kansai region, takes a group photo of the group, and listens to the needs of young people.